Robin K. Davis

 ADR; Mediation; Mediation Clinic

 - Appointee, Florida Supreme Court Mediator Qualifications Board (“MQB”)

 - Judge, ABA Section of Dispute Resolution James Boskey ADR Writing Competition

 - Florida Supreme Court Sharon Press Award Selection Committee

 - Fl Sup Ct.
 Committees on ADR Rules and Policy (1997 – 2011)

 - ADR Director, Eighth Judicial Circuit (1994 – 2008)

 - Private Attorney (1989 – 1994)

-- An exploration of theories and skills involved in mediation and other dispute resolution processes.
+- The focus of this course is the role of the mediator in the mediation process.
+An exploration of theories and skills involved in mediation and other dispute resolution processes.
 Readings, videotapes, role plays, simulations and critical observation of mediations will be used to develop these theories and skills.

 - Participation in the delivery of actual mediation services under supervision combined with instruction in mediation theory and skills, including short role-plays, longer simulated sessions, and observations of actual mediations.
 Upon successful completion of the Clinic, students are eligible to apply to become Certified Florida Supreme Court County Mediators.